gsleh123/EnergyTailLatencySimulation/README.rst

 The EnergyTailLatency Simulator is a python-based simulation of to determine the tail latency and energy consumption of a given system.
 As of now, the system only consists of 1 Distribution Server and N Leaf Servers.
 The Distribution Server distributes the packets to the Leaf Servers.
 The EnergyTailLatency is built on top of the CoreClock Simulator making the code very bloated.
 There are settings that may not be necessary, but are still in the code.
 I will slowly clean the code up, so the EnergyTailLatency Simulator stands alone.

+Important Note: The simulation runs in ms. All the numbers seen have been converted to be in ms.

 Running CoreClock Simulator
 ---------------------------